r-oung/camera-calibration/README.md

 | k1, k2, k3 | Radial distortion |
 | p1, p2 | Tangential distortion |

-Re-projection error: The closer this value is to zero, the more accurate the parameters are.
+**Re-projection error**: The closer this value is to zero, the more accurate the parameters are.

 ## Issues
-Q: Pip install fails with ModuleNotFoundError: No module named 'skbuild'?
+**Q**: Pip install fails with ModuleNotFoundError: No module named 'skbuild'?

-A: Upgrade `pip` with `pip install --upgrade pip`.
+**A**: Upgrade `pip` with `pip install --upgrade pip`.
 For details, see: https://github.com/opencv/opencv-python#frequently-asked-questions